vasanthk/async-javascript/README.md

 Because functions are first-class objects, we can pass a function as an argument in another function and later execute that passed-in function or even return it to be executed later.
 This is the essence of using callback functions in JavaScript.

-A callback function, also known as a higher-order function, is a function that is passed to another function (let’s call this other function “otherFunction”) as a parameter, and the callback function is called (or executed) inside the otherFunction.
+A callback function, is a function that is passed to another function (let’s call this other function “otherFunction”) as a parameter, and the callback function is called (or executed) inside the otherFunction.

 ```javascript
 //Note that the item in the click method's parameter is a function, not a variable.​ The item is a callback function